VictoriaOlejarz/portfolio/README.md

 [/VictoriaOlejarz/Data Science Consulting Project](https://github.com/VictoriaOlejarz/Data-science-consulting)

 ### Database Programming
-- Created a database based on the cosmetic/beauty store Sephora using SQL+ORM to query based on the entities and their relationships with one another.
+- Developed a database based on the cosmetic and beauty store Sephora using SQL and ORM to query from entities and their interrelationships.

 [/VictoriaOlejarz/Database Programming](https://github.com/VictoriaOlejarz/Database-Programming)